Wolverine971/9takes/src/blog/guides/5-tough-conversations-you-need-to-have-with-your-partner.md

 ## V. Nurturing Intimacy and Connection

+Its easy for the spark in your relationship to fade.

-Amidst the daily grind of work-kids-chores-repeat, it's all too easy to drift into roommate mode with your partner.
+If you aren't already married pretend you are for a minute.
+With the daily grind of work-kids-chores-dinner-netflix-repeat-, it's all too easy to drift into roommate mode with your partner.
 But neglecting your intimate connection is like forgetting to water a houseplant - eventually, it will shrivel up and die.

-The Gottman Institute has found that the "Magic Six Hours" - a series of small, daily investments - can keep the spark alive:
+The Gottmans found that the "<a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/6-hours-a-week-to-a-better-relationship/">Magic Six Hours</a>" - a series of small, daily investments - can keep the spark alive:
 1. Partings: Take 2 minutes every morning to really connect before saying goodbye.
 2. Reunions: Spend 20 minutes at the end of each day sharing highlights and struggles.
 3. Appreciation: Find ways to express genuine appreciation and admiration.
 4. Affection: Offer physical affection consistently, even outside the bedroom.
 5. Weekly dates: Carve out at least 2 hours per week for uninterrupted quality time.
 6. Hourly check-ins: Send a quick text or share a long hug - little moments of connection add up.

-Different Enneagram types have specific intimacy needs:
+In addition the Enneagram gives more insight into what different personalities need for intimacy:
 1. Ones need to feel respected and appreciated for their integrity.
 2. Twos need to feel cherished and central to their partner's life.
 3. Threes need their partner to see behind their successful image.